 We are not here to create systems of philosophy.
-We are here to reveal that which eternally is.
-We are not here to . loss, because he has organized his values , create religions.
-We are not here to so completely that he knows he can •create anything.
-We are here to dis-· cover, and through discovery to release into utility the eternals that are ever present about us.
+We are here to reveal that create religions.
+We are not here to so completely that he knows he can create anything.
+We are here to discover, and through discovery to release is no longer capable of any of those ininto utility the eternals that are ever present about us.
 We are here to discover the eternal way and obey it, and that we must do or we die.
 We can do as did Canute the Dane.
 He took his throne out by the shores of the sea to prove that man cannot change the tides.
 And, though he was a great king, the tides rolled in.